colinhartigan/valorant-inventory-manager/README.md

 (wip) better inventory manager for valorant

 # Runing VSM Development Versions
 > 🚨 The latest version pushed to GitHub might be extremely unstable - in some cases unusable.
 Proceed at your own risk!
+I will not help you run a development version - just wait for a release.

 ## Prerequisites
 - [**Python >= 3.9**](https://www.python.org/downloads/)